MattCheely/elm-fancy-brunch/README.md

 the fields of the same name in `elm-package.json` and will be parsed from that file if it is present.
 These two fields determine what modules to compile and where to find them.

-The `parameters` array is passed as additional arguments to `elm-make`.

-The `renderError` option will build an app that renders complier output when compilation fails.
-It's best when used with a plugin like `auto-reload-brunch`.
-Don't forget to disable it for production builds!

 ## Example